Shortest path in an unweighted graph

 One solution is to solve in O(VE) time using Bellman–Ford.
 If there are no negative weight cycles, then we can solve in O(E + VLogV) time using Dijkstra’s algorithm.

 Since the graph is unweighted, we can solve this problem in O(V + E) time.
 The idea is to use a modified version of Breadth-first search in which we keep storing the predecessor of a given vertex while doing the breadth-first search.
-This algorithm will work even when negative weight cycles are present in the graph.

 We first initialize an array dist[0, 1, …., v-1] such that dist[i] stores the distance of vertex i from the source vertex and array pred[0, 1, ….., v-1] such that pred[i] represents the immediate predecessor of the vertex i in the breadth-first search starting from the source.